EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/08-Validate-Deployment.md

 3. In **Azure AI Foundry**, select the **Deployments** menu item under **Shared resources** in the left-hand navigation menu.

-4. Verify you see a `gpt-4o` deployment for the `gpt-4o` model and an `text-embedding-ada-002` deployment for the `text-embedding-ada-002` model.
+4. Verify you see a `gpt-4o` deployment for the `gpt-4o` model and a `text-embedding-ada-002` deployment for the `text-embedding-ada-002` model.

 5. Ensure that the models that you have deployed have the required quota and deployment type.